resolator/rdi/README.md

 ```

 # Features
-- When you inside docker the prompt starts from "🐳:whale: ".
+- When you inside docker the prompt starts from ":whale: ".
 - README in progress...